sigasi/sigasi_insights/content/tech/preview.md

 * Fixed running of all VUnit tests in a project
 * Fixed broken editor when file for the editor was removed while Sigasi Studio was not running
 * Renaming a graphics configuration file while it's open in an editor now works as intended
+* Fixed an error when quickly pressing the buttons in Block Diagram view toolbar
 * **[VHDL]** Fixed structured selection no longer selecting single words
 * **[VHDL]** Fixed corruption of VHDL outline, blockdiagram and hovers in unmapped files
 * **[VHDL]** Fixed a rare issue when formatting aggregates with named associations
 * **[VHDL]** We now show the correct value when hovering over bitstring literals
 * **[VHDL]** Added an autocomplete template for procedure prototypes
 * **[VHDL]** Now allow (micro)seconds without a space between the numeral and the unit for time literals
+* **[VHDL]** Made sure declarations made in a block statement can be used within the block statement
 * **[Verilog]** Fixed missing edges from/to aggregate assignments in block diagrams
 * **[Verilog]** Fixed linking support for randsequence in broken code
 * **[Verilog]** Fixed outline rendering for nested types